ekmagiccat/Factory/README.md

 ## Description

 This is an application that allows a user to create, edit, or delete engineers and machines in a factory.
+The user can add machines to an engineer and vice versa.
 It uses a many-to-many database relationship.

 ## How To Run This Project